zorny3/FH-STECE2022/Documentation/toolcase/sensor-bno055.rst

 Background
 ----------

-On the CrazyCar a Gyroscope/Accelometer (BNO055) is included.
+The CrazyCar uses several sensors for driving.
+One of them is a Gyroscope/Accelerometer Sensor.
 It can be used to log data e.g. if you drive into a curve and want to know how much force was put onto the car and in which orientation it is.
 Our goal was to get this sensor to work.
 The first thing was to find an exisiting library and to adapt it, so that it fits for our purpose.